andreirosucojocaru/Laborator00/README.txt

 There is no support at the moment for symbolic links.

+* v4.0.2
+Added support for:
+ - cat <file>: displays the content of the file

 * v3.0.0
 Added support for:
  - ls <directory> / dir <directory>: displays the content of the directory, indicating for each entry the type and permissions, the size, the creation date and the name